-As Executive Vice President and Chief Operating Officer, Katie Fitzgerald leads the implementation of Feeding America’s strategy, working hand in hand with member food banks and other key partners to advance an America where no one is hungry.
+As President and Chief Operating Officer, Katie Fitzgerald leads the implementation of Feeding America’s strategy, working hand in hand with member food banks and other key partners to advance an America where no one is hungry.
 In her role, Katie oversees and facilitates synergy among Feeding America’s Equity and Program, Supply Chain, Network Engagement, Research, and Strategic Partnership functions.

 Katie and her team work to develop and implement changes in Feeding America’s operating model in support of our strategy and outcomes, together with the food banks as well as new partners who complement our core capabilities.
 Another important part of her role is building and enhancing relationships with network leaders and other key partners to clearly define shared goals and co-create strategies and plans for achieving those goals in support of our vision and mission.

 Katie has spent her career in the nonprofit sector, working to improve outcomes for vulnerable children, youth and families.
 Prior to joining Feeding America, Katie served as CEO of the Regional Food Bank of Oklahoma.
 Before that role, she was president and CEO of Make-a-Wish Oklahoma.
 She also served as executive director at the Center for Children and Families in Norman, Oklahoma, where she led the largest expansion in operating and capital revenue in the agency’s history.
 Earlier in her career, Katie worked as director for the Women’s Leadership Initiative at the University of Oklahoma’s Carl Albert Center and led the Oklahoma Afterschool Network at the Oklahoma Institute for Child Advocacy.